top of page

 The real problem was that nobody believed the blind babies.

-Everyone recognized the potential of the infant with MVI/B to learn, and those could also physically walk.
-Everyone understood the fear preschoolers with MVI/B demonstrated when walking independently was a natural fear to have.
-The advice to parents focused on how important it was for blind infants to walk independently and believed the child's fear could be overcome through an adult's shear force of will.
+Everyone recognized the physical potential of the infant with a MVI/B to learn to walk.
+Everyone understood the fear preschoolers with MVI/B demonstrated when walking independently was a natural fear for them to express.
+Yet, the advice to parents focused on how important it was for blind infants to walk independently suggesting an infant's fear could be overcome through the shear force of adult will.

-Children with MVI/B appeared to prefer to remain connected to objects even when standing still (Ambrose-Zaken, 2022, 2023; Penrod, et al., 2024).
-Yet, adults insisted children with MVI/B would only, could only be made strong and whole by enduring the gauntlet of making their way through the furniture inside home, across the uneven terrain of the yard, and among the hustle and bustle of the community completely exposed and unprotected.
+Children with a MVI/B appeared to prefer to remain connected to objects even when standing still (Ambrose-Zaken, 2022, 2023; Penrod, et al., 2024).
+Yet, adults insisted children with a MVI/B would only, could only be made strong and whole by enduring the gauntlet of making their way through the furniture inside home, across the uneven terrain of the yard, and among the hustle and bustle of the community always completely exposed and unprotected, unless pushed in a stroller.

 The 1800s was a time of great expansion in ideas, abilities, and technical solutions for people great and small.

-Inventions in the 1800s included the typewriter, a device immensely important to students of residential schools for the blind to independently write print.
+Inventions in the 1800s included the typewriter, a device immensely important to students of residential schools for the blind to independently communicate with sighed people.
 The telephone, steam engine, electricity, and the light bulb were all invented in the 1800s, just no device for keeping blind babies safe.

 Black and White photo 13 young women neatly arranged with their teachers sitting at their typewriters.
 Perkins school for the Blind Archives.
 Female students at teh Royal Normal College for the Blind in Upper Norwood, England participate in a typing class.
 Courtesy of Perkins School for the Blind Archives.